Osmar Serraglio

-Osmar José Serraglio (born 23 May 1948) is a Brazilian lawyer, businessman, and politician affiliated to the Brazilian Democratic Movement Party (PMDB).
-Is current Federal Deputy for the state of Paraná and was minister of Justice and Public Security from March to May 2017.
-He was offered the office of the Ministry of Transparency, Supervision and CGU, but he declined, going back to his seat in the Chamber.
+Osmar José Serraglio (born 23 May 1948) is a Brazilian lawyer, businessman, politician, and professor affiliated to the Brazilian Democratic Movement Party (PMDB).
+From 2021 to 2023, he served Federal Deputy for the state of Paraná and as minister of Justice and Public Security from March to May 2017.
+He was offered the office of the Ministry of Transparency, Supervision and CGU, but he declined, resuming office in the Chamber.